 - a.
-Indicate where the "Relevant Companies" have operated in or sourced minerals during the Reporting Period.
-This is only required for operations relevant to the LME Brand mineral in question. - b.
+Indicate where the "Relevant Companies" have operated in or sourced minerals during the Reporting Period. - b.
 Classify the locations provided in (a.) into either locations where no minerals are produced (such as headquarters, offices, or holding companies) or locations where minerals are produced. - c.
 Classify each country's CAHRA status: - (i) A country of which no area falls into the CAHRA definition; - (ii) A country of which all areas fall into the CAHRA definition; or - (iii) A country of which some, but not all areas fall into the CAHRA definition.
 In this case, indicate whether the operations are located within the CAHRA in the comment column. - d.
-If any countries are CAHRAs or contain some CAHRAs within them, provide confirmation that the producer has secured evidence that the origin or transit of the material entering their feedstock was not sourced from the CAHRA that raised the OECD Supplier Red Flag.
+If any CAHRAs are identified, provide confirmation that the Producer has secured evidence that the origin or transit of the material entering their feedstock was not sourced from the CAHRA that raised the OECD supplier red flag and that the Relevant Company has strong company-wide due diligence management systems.